 Our concentrated approach also applies to how we run our business.
 We employ a single, consistent investment approach.
 We understand and stick to our circle of competence and only seed new strategies when we find an opportunity set where we want to invest our own capital that we cannot access in our current funds.
-We operate a lean organization with 69 employees in a flat, team-driven structure.
-We have a concentrated research team of 15 generalists across our three research offices.
+We operate a lean organization in a flat, team-driven structure.
+We have a concentrated research team of generalists across our three research offices.
 The team is deep and experienced enough to adequately cover the globe but nimble enough to effectively collaborate across borders.

 We view our portfolio company management teams and boards of directors as partners, and we constructively engage with them to help drive successful, long-term outcomes, using our global network, size and reputation.

 We seek to partner with aligned management teams that have a track record of creating value for shareholders.
 We approach every investment with a business owner mindset, and we believe it is our fiduciary duty to always keep an engaged dialogue with our management teams and boards of directors.
 Even in cases where we are fully supportive of management, we are never passive.
 Our experience and reputation of being a large, long-term, collaborative shareholder gives us access to management and the credibility to share ideas and help effect positive outcomes.
-Our extensive global network, built over four decades, is a unique competitive advantage that allows us to evaluate businesses and management from multiple perspectives.
+Our extensive global network, built over nearly five decades, is a unique competitive advantage that allows us to evaluate businesses and management from multiple perspectives.
 We tailor our engagement in each country based on our on-the-ground experience and understanding of what is most effective in each region.

 If management is not acting on behalf of shareholders, we may publicly push for change, though our preferred method is behind the scenes and out of the headlines.